Superbition/Celestte-Docs/docs/using_polyel/validation.md

 ---

 The field being validated must be a valid string.
 Remember to use the `Optional` rule if you want the string to be null also.

+#### ValidTimezone
+---

+The field being validated must be a valid timezone identifier according to the list returned by the `timezone_identifiers_list` PHP function.